dangant/ZipperMerge/README.md

 # References
 Huge shout out to Bilal Himite who posted the below towardsdatascience article on simulating traffic.
-I used the intelligent driver model referenced in the paper to as a basis for the calculations in the Vpython code.
-I did try to use the Pygame code but struggled adapting the code to successfully model merging.
+I used the intelligent driver model referenced in the paper as a basis for the calculations in the Vpython code.
+I tried using Bilal's Pygame code but struggled adapting the code to successfully model merging.
 I also thought Vpython would be funnier for the performance.
-If you are serious about simulating traffic though, I recommend reading Bilal's article and building of their code. https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f
+If you are serious about simulating traffic though, I recommend reading Bilal's article and building off of their code. https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f

 # Collaboration
 Go for it!
 Would love to hear how you use it.
 I'm sure there are manny errors and better ways to modularize the code.